-LACSI is managed by an executive committee consisting of senior Fellows from both on and off site.
+LACSI is managed by an executive committee consisting of senior Fellows.
 This committee conducts a regular review process, described below.

 Executive Committee: The management of the computer and computational science activities will be the responsibility of the Executive Committee, which consists of senior researchers at LANL and the participating institutions.
 Current membership of the Executive Committee is as follows: